JagsJulia/Jags.jl/README.md

 ]
 ```

 A Jagsmodel is created and initialized.
-Notice that by default 4 commands are created each producing a single chain.
+Notice that by default 4 commands (to be executed in parallel) are created each producing a single chain.

 ```
 jagsmodel = Jagsmodel(name="line", model=line,